 This is to say nothing of the cultural resonance between American audiences and victims in France.
 The attacks occurred in familiar locations—at restaurants, inside a concert hall, outside a sports stadium—within a city that’s a huge destination for American tourists.
 What’s more, Hamid adds, the tragedy “raises the question of how a country similar to the United States gets the right balance between security and civil liberties.
 That’s something Americans can relate to.
 We’ve spent the past 14 years trying to figure that out.”

 For the Post, whose European staff is normally split between London, Berlin, and Moscow, responding to the unfolding situation Friday “required something of a scramble,” Jehl says.
 Early on-the-ground coverage relied on a feature writer on vacation and a stringer based nearby.
 On Saturday, five additional staffers arrived from Italy, Germany, England, and Washington.
 Two more would join the team from Washington by Monday morning.

-“The sheer audacity, sophistication, and far greater scale of the Paris attacks has demanded journalistic attention on a much greater scale,” Jehl says, “to help readers understand how such a thing could possibly have happened on a Friday night in the City of Light, so far from the Islamic State center of power in Syria, and to help trace the arc of what was so clearly a well-planned and coordinated attack.”David Uberti is a CJR staff writer and senior Delacorte fellow.
+“The sheer audacity, sophistication, and far greater scale of the Paris attacks has demanded journalistic attention on a much greater scale,” Jehl says, “to help readers understand how such a thing could possibly have happened on a Friday night in the City of Light, so far from the Islamic State center of power in Syria, and to help trace the arc of what was so clearly a well-planned and coordinated attack.”David Uberti is a writer in New York.
+He was previously a media reporter for Gizmodo Media Group and a staff writer for CJR.
 Follow him on Twitter @DavidUberti.